elichai/bench_linkedlist/README.md

 # Benchmarks for linkedlist implementations in various languages

+The point of this repository is to show that it's almost never a good idea to use a linked list, in any language.

+Any PRs for new languages / more efficient implementations (only types provided by the language though) are welcome :)

 This currently contain the following benchmarks:
 1. Inserting elements to the back.
 (2048 times)
 2. Inserting elements to the front.
 (2048 times)